Build Your Credit Fast: 20+ Best Ways With or Without Credit Card

 You build credit with a history of on-time payments.
 If you miss a payment or are late, then your credit score will go down.
 It’s important to understand what it means to be late on a payment for credit purposes.
 Everyone has a mental slip sometimes and forgets to pay a bill.
 A late payment only counts against your credit when it is 30 days late or more.
 Just because a company charges you a late fee doesn’t mean that it will report the payment as late to the credit reporting agencies.

 The next largest factor is credit utilization.
 This aspect makes up 30% of your credit score.
 It’s also the easiest one to work on if you’re trying to raise your credit score quickly.
+We talk more about this and how to raise credit score numbers in another article but here is the gist of it.

 Credit utilization looks at the total amount of revolving credit you have.
 It then compares that to how much you’re using.
 Revolving credit is a credit product that you can use, repay, and then use again.
 Credit cards are the biggest example of revolving credit.
 However, certain home-based lines of credit, like a HELOC, are also revolving credit.